strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ###A particular step of the tutorial

-You can run the demo at any major step by executing the corresponding `configure-step` script in the `sample-configs` dir and then running `try-demo`:
+You can run the demo at any major step by running:

 ```
 cd sample-configs/step-1